AranBSmith/rhex-ite/README.md

     - `./build/exp/rhex-ite/rhex_graphic path_to_archive [-l id_of_to_be_removed] [-n number_of_BO_iterations]` for the graphics version
     - the ids of the legs are zero-based; i.e., they span from 0 to 5
 - Some **already generated archives** (to save you time) are in the `archives` folder.
 You can use [MAP-Elites-Rhex](https://github.com/AranBSmith/MAP-Elites-Rhex) to generate new ones.

-## Funding

-This work has been funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 637972 - ResiBots).

 ## LICENSE